gocardless/theatre/README.md

 - [x] Cache directory lookups
 - [x] Support pagination for Google directory lookups
 - [x] Restructure DirectoryRoleBinding to use Spec
-- [ ] Modify sudorolebindings to use new controller Add interface
 - [ ] Review small packages, consolidate where necessary, add unit tests
 - [ ] Document installation procedure
 - [ ] Investigate installing webhooks: can we test admission webhooks with the